athulyasimon/baxter_block_stacking/README.md

 Wait for the green phrase “All is well, Everyone is Happy, You can start planning now!” before using Rviz or running any other files.

-#### Instruction for running files  <a name="Instructions"></a>
+#### Instructions for running files  <a name="Instructions"></a>
-Terminal windows 3 and onwards have been placed into a launch file, however a bug in the move_arm_pick.py file prevents a complete execution of all the steps.
-To run trhough the sequence of steps, please just hit Ctrl + C once Baxter's arm has picked up the block.

 Terminal window 1
 * sudo service network-manager stop
 * sudo avahi-autoipd eth0

-For terminal Window 2 and onwards please do these steps first
+For terminal Windows 2 and 3 please do these steps first
 * cd baxter_ws/ (new tabs created after this step should already be in the correct folder)
 * ./baxter.sh

 Terminal window 2
 * rosrun baxter_tools enable_robot.py -e
-* rosrun baxter_interface joint_trajectory_action_server.py
+* roslaunch baxter_block_stack begin.launch

+Wait for the green phrase "All is well, Everyone is Happy, You can start planning now!"

 Terminal window 3
-* roslaunch baxter_moveit_config demo_baxter.launch

-Wait for the green phrase "All is well, Everyone is Happy, You can start planning now!"

-Terminal window 4
-* rosrun baxter_block_stack move_arm_vision.py
-* rosrun baxter_block_stack open_cv_vision.py

-Terminal window 5
-* rosrun baxter_block_stack move_arm_pick.py
+* Position blocks in starting position
-* rosrun baxter_block_stack move_arm_place.py
+* roslaunch baxter_block_stack stacking.launch

+Move the blocks back to the starting position and press the circular cuff button to repeat the stacking